ulfschneider/ulf.website/content/posts/2025-06-09-paderborn-zingst.md

 <figure>
 <img src="/img/secan/IMG_7560.jpg" />
 <figcaption>Crossing highway A7.
-I´m glad I´m not stuck in one of those cars.</figcaption>
+I'm glad I'm not stuck in one of those cars.</figcaption>
 </figure>

 <figure>